 - High-pitched or rattling breathing

-You will be asked about your or your baby’s symptoms and medical history.
+The doctor will ask about your (or your baby’s) symptoms and health history.
 A physical exam will be done.

-The trachea may need to be viewed and images may need to be taken.
-This may be done with:
+Images may need to be taken to view the trachea.
+This can be done with:

-- Moving nearby soft tissue to relieve pressure on the trachea
+- Moving nearby soft tissue to ease pressure on the trachea

-- Removing the segment of the trachea that is causing the condition
+- Removing the part of the trachea that is causing the problem

 - Placing a device in the trachea to help hold the trachea open